Fern J. Finkel, Esq.

 A principal can give an agent broad legal authority, or very limited authority.
 Powers delegated typically include the power to pay bills, handle insurance claims, bring or defend a lawsuit on your behalf, pay taxes, and may include much further and far reaching powers such as the ability to mortgage, sell or dispose of your real or personal property, make loans, borrow money, negotiate business transactions and sign leases as well as handle other important financial matters.
 The power of attorney should only be given with great caution, and only to an agent you trust completely.
 The power of attorney is frequently used to help in the event of a principal’s illness or disability, or in legal transactions where the principal cannot be present to sign necessary legal documents.

-There are “Nondurable,” “Durable,” and “Springing” Powers of Attorney.
-The "nondurable" power of attorney takes effect immediately and remains in effect until it is revoked by the principal, or until the principal becomes mentally incompetent or dies.
-It is most often used for a specific transaction, like the closing on the sale of property, the handling of the principal’s finances while the principal is traveling or otherwise unavailable, or where the principal cannot be present to sign necessary legal documents.
+There are “nondurable,” “durable,” and “springing” Powers of Attorney.
+The "nondurable" power of attorney takes effect immediately or at a specified time and remains in effect until it is revoked by the principal, or until the principal becomes mentally incompetent or dies.
+It is most often used for a specific transaction, such as the closing on the sale of property, the handling of the principal’s finances while the principal is traveling or otherwise unavailable, or where the principal cannot be present to sign necessary legal documents.
 The “durable” power of attorney allows the agent to begin or continue to act for the principal after the principal becomes mentally incompetent or physically unable to make decisions or act.
-Both the nondurable and the durable power of attorney becomes ineffective if revoked by the principal or upon the principal’s death.
-Durable powers of attorney are frequently used to plan for a principal’s future incapacity or disability and loss of competence resulting, for example, from Alzheimer’s Disease or a catastrophic accident.
+Both the nondurable and the durable power of attorney become ineffective if revoked by the principal or upon the principal’s death.
+Durable powers of attorney are frequently used to plan for a principal’s future incapacity or disability and loss of competence resulting, for example, from dementia, disease or a catastrophic accident.
 By appointing an agent under a “durable” power of attorney, the principal is setting up a procedure for the management of his or her financial affairs in the event of incompetency or disability.
 Durable powers of attorney enable a principal to decide in advance who will make important financial and business decisions in the future.
 They are also helpful in avoiding the expense of having a court appoint a guardian to handle the principal’s affairs in the event of incompetency or disability.

 A power of attorney does not authorize your agent to make medical decisions for you.
 Those decisions have to be made by your health care agent designated in a health care proxy.